 Most of the time they will be asleep in their house, we have a plastic igloo to house our hedgehog Hynee.

-Leave alone for a few days
+Can be left alone for a few days

 We have friends with a dog and see the stress they go through trying to find somewhere to accommodate him when they are getting ready to go on holiday.
 We don’t have the same issue on short trips as we can leave Hynee alone for a few days, as long as there are a spare water bowl and enough food, he’s fine.